soumenroy/CompPhys/README.md

 # CompPhys
-This pertains the various topics of computational physics.
+This repository focus the various codes on computational physics problem.